 Developmental and Competitive Women’s Artistic Gymnastics

 We are constantly evaluating athletes in our recreational program for more advanced classes.
-Coaches bring forward names of athletes that they think have the potential to join a more advanced class.
-At this time, the more advanced coaches will evaluate the athlete while they are in their current recreational program.
-If your child is selected by a more advanced coach, they will be invited to a screening event where they will be tested on their physical abilities as well as their gymnastics skills.
-At this time, the child will be placed in a more advanced class, or will be asked to continue on in their existing gymnastics program.
+We also offer open tryouts at various times throughout the year pending class availability.
+Your child may be invited to a testing event or you can attend the open tryouts where they will be tested on their physical abilities as well as their gymnastics skills.
+After testing, the child could be placed in a more advanced class, or will be asked to continue on in their existing gymnastics program.
 The coaches are looking for a particular skill set including strength, flexibility, coordination, and technical abilities.
 Along with the physical part of gymnastics, our coaches evaluate work ethic, listening skills, if the child works independently, social skills, attitude, parental support and cooperation, commitment to the sport, and if the child shows the ability to progress with their gymnastic skills.
+Sometimes athletes join the developmental program only to find it is not for them.
+Competitive gymnastics is very demanding and is not for everyone, but we do have a place to accommodate all ages and abilities within our wide variety of programs.

-For more information on the competitive women’s artistic program, please contact Jamie Dunford at email@example.com
+For more information on the competitive women’s artistic program, please contact Jamie Clinton at firstname.lastname@example.org

 AGF Registration Fee